awslabs/amazon-redshift-utils/src/MultipleTableRestoreUtility/readme.md

 # Multiple Table restore utility
-This utility enables the end user to automate the restore of multiple tables using a list of tables in json format.
-In order to restore several tables you would need to create a list of tables to restore as a json list.
-See the example json below:
+This utility enables the end user to automate the restore of multiple tables onto a Redshift cluster from a snapshot of that cluster.
+The list of tables is defined in a JSON formatted file.
+See the example JSON below:

 ```
 {